Solomon Mire: International career

 Mire was included to the Zimbabwean squad for their 2014 tour of Bangladesh, where he made his ODI debut for Zimbabwe on 21 November 2014.

 On 30 June 2017, Mire scored his maiden ODI century, which came against Sri Lanka at Galle International Stadium.
 The century gave Zimbabwe's first ODI victory against Sri Lanka in Sri Lanka.
 The chased total of 316 was the highest successful chase ever in Sri Lanka and first chase of a total more than 300 in Sri Lanka.
 Mire was adjudged man of the match for his all-round performance.

 In October 2017, he was named in Zimbabwe's Test squad for their series against the West Indies.
 He made his Test debut for Zimbabwe against the West Indies on 21 October 2017.

 He made his Twenty20 International (T20I) debut for Zimbabwe against Afghanistan on 5 February 2018.

 In July 2019, the International Cricket Council (ICC) suspended Zimbabwe Cricket, with the team barred from taking part in ICC events.
 As a result, Mire announced his retirement from international cricket.

+Post-career

+Mire returned to Australia after his international retirement, living in Melbourne and working as a cricket coach.